COVID-19 vaccination in Algeria: January 2021

 On 28 January 2021, Algeria received 50,000 doses of Russia's Sputnik V vaccine which landed at Algiers International Airport.

-On 29 January 2021, Algeria launched a coronavirus vaccination campaign, a day after receiving its first shipment of 50,000 doses of Russia's Sputnik V vaccine.
+On the very next day, 29 January, Algeria launched a coronavirus vaccination campaign.

 February 2021

 On 1 February, 50,000 doses of the Oxford–AstraZeneca COVID-19 vaccine arrived.

 On 25 February 2021, Algeria received 200,000 more vaccines from China.

 April 2021

 364,800 doses of the Oxford-AstraZeneca vaccine were delivered on 3 April through the COVAX pillar.

 On 7 April, minister Lotfi Benbahmad announced that an agreement had been reached to produce Sputnik V at Saidal's manufacturing plant in Constantine.

 On 26 April, the U.S. provided more than 600,000 doses of the Johnson & Johnson COVID-19 vaccine.

 August 2021

 By the end of the month, 4.1 million vaccine doses had been administered.

 September 2021

 By the end of the month, 10.2 million vaccine doses had been administered.